About Holy Apostles College & Seminary

 The student body has forged a strong sense of community and family as evidenced by their robust activities together.
 Most students participate in several sports daily at lunchtime.
 There are eat-outs at different restaurants; movie, pizza and game nights; hiking around CT. trails and beaches.
 Students all meet at Catholic Underground on campus each month.
 They participate in a choir program with the seminarians as well as a Latin schola.

-Established in the fall of 2006, the Dead Philosophers Society of Holy Apostles seeks to strengthen the community of online and on-campus students within the philosophy and theology programs.
-Membership is free of charge and is open to all undergraduates, graduates & friends of Holy Apostles.
+Established in the fall of 2006, the Dead Philosophers Society of Holy Apostles College and Seminary seeks to strengthen the community of online and on-campus students within the philosophy and theology programs.
+Membership is free of charge and is open to all undergraduates, graduates & friends.

 The Sacrament of Confession is available before Mass and two afternoons a week.
 There is a daily Holy Hour with the exposition of the Blessed Sacrament, as well as 24-hour adoration beginning every Thursday evening through Sunday morning.